Breast Augmentation in Cleveland, OH

 What if I am from out of town?

 I frequently perform breast surgery on patients who live out of town and are unable to easily to see me in consultation prior to the procedure.
 I have several requirements for these patients: I must see pictures of them prior to scheduling surgery.
-They need to contact my office and have my patient care manager email or fax them a history and physical form to be filled out and sent back.
-Typically the patient will come in to town 1 day prior to the procedure, and I will see them the day of surgery.
+They need to contact my office and have my patient care manager email them a medical history form to be filled out and sent back.
+Typically, the patient will come into town 1 day prior to the procedure, and I will see them the day of surgery.
 I will perform a phone consultation about 3 weeks prior to surgery.
-I will then perform the operation and see them back in my clinic in several days to check the surgical site and answer any questions.
-This means that the patient will spend around 4-7 days in the Cleveland area.
-Patients who live far away, but can drive to Cleveland (2-6 hrs.), can go home the next day and drive back to see me for their first post-operative appointment.
-I will then follow the progress of the patient via e-mailed pictures on a weekly basis.
+I will then perform the operation and patients can usually return home the day after surgery.
+Your post-op visit will be a virtual visit with my nurse, Michelle, about 10-14 days after surgery.
+I will then follow the progress of the patient via e-mailed pictures.
 My patient care manager has information about hotels in the area as well as financing.
-You may contact her at [email protected]
+You may contact her at valerie@clevelandplasticsurgery.com.

 Where can I get more information?